 “I’ve been really fortunate, during the writing of this album, to have met Finley Quaye.
 It resulted in him contributing so invaluably to the track Metamorphosis.
 I’ve also been thrilled to feature the wonderful singing voice of Mira Lu Kovacs in the track A Sea Change as well as having Carl Michael von Hausswolff’s permission to use a sample from his sonic extraction of the HIV virus DNA chain.
 In the third and final track, Mutability, I am joined by Aurelia Thierree in speaking some lines from Percy Shelley’s poem of the same title.
 Its last line of that poem was the catalyst for this whole M album: “Nought may endure but Mutability.”

-In October 2020 Chaplin released “Enosh”, the first precursor to his new album project “10 Patriarchs” (to be released in 2021).
+With “Enosh” and “Jared”, Chaplin is now releasing the first precursors for his next major album project “Patriarchs”, which is due for release in autumn 2021.
 It will be based on the ten antediluvian Patriarchs, from Adam to Noah.
+More details coming soon.

 (photo © Florian Kalotay)